LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/index.md

 docker service logs amplia_app
 ```

-## Volumes
+## Persistent data (backup considerations)

-The compose file `amplia-mssql.yml` defines two volumes: **sql** and **files**, which if left unchanged will probably be created
+The stack uses two volumes: **sql** and **files** (which will probably be mapped by the container orchestrator to the
-automatically with the names **amplia_sql** and **amplia_files**.
-These volumes contain all data needed to recreate the Amplia
+automatically created volumes **amplia_sql** and **amplia_files**).
+Feel free to alter these volumes according to your
-stack.
-Feel free to alter these volumes according to your infrastructure, for instance mapping them to folders on the host.
+infrastructure, for instance mapping them to folders on the host.

+The stack also uses two external secrets generated manually during the setup: **amplia_encryption_key** and **amplia_sql_password**.

+These volumes and secrets contain all data needed to recreate the Amplia stack.

-> [!NOTE]
+> [!WARNING]
-> If on a production environment, make sure you take the necessary steps to backup these volumes!
+> On a production environment, make sure you take the necessary steps to backup these resources!

 ## External database